lgrqvst/luhr/devblog/2017-10-09-engine-rewrite-continued.md

 - Landing on the landing pad will quickly replenish stocks and repair the ship.
 (Have some tubes and hoses extend from the platform to connect with the ship.
 Maybe this shouldn't be automatic - the player must engage docking clamps.)
 - In between the lines of Exhaust II, throw in some particles representing bits of propellant that hasn't properly sublimated.
 - Taking damage can mean that e.g. the coolant tank starts leaking, with predictable effects.
-- The amount of power going into the engine determines how much fuel and oxidier is injected and how much propellant, thrust and heast is produced.
+- The amount of power going into the engine determines how much fuel and oxidizer is injected and how much propellant, thrust and heat is produced.
 - The game starts with batteries at 0.
 - The generator takes a few seconds before it generates power at 100%.
 - It should be possible to push the generator beyond what's good for it.